aratidesa/Responsive-Skyline/README.md

 # Responsive-Skyline
-Skyline of the city during the day on Desktop and tablet and Skyline of the city during night on mobile.
+Responsive Skyline of the city during the day [on Desktop and Tablet] and Skyline of the city during night [on Mobile phones].
 Tools used HTML,CSS3,SASS